TL;DR: The Busy Reader's Guide

 Every eager marketer loves analytics and there's a good reason for that.
 Analytics give you insights into how everything is going.
 Did that webinar help increase signups?
 Do those emails decrease churn?

-"Not only does this help you optimize your self-serve support, but it can help folks over in product and sales answer questions"
+"Not only does this help you optimize your self-serve support, but it can help folks over in product and sales answer questions".

 Customer support analytics tend to mark performance with metrics like response time, the number of tickets responded to, and ticket resolution time.